The process we used to improve the 20x5 base cone 6 glaze recipe

 Classic ceramic calculations that have been around since early this century but we just never bothered.
-Now INSIGHT software makes it easy to do them and we are figuring out new ways to apply them.
+Now glaze chemistry software makes it easy to do them and we are figuring out new ways to apply them.
 Shown here is an example of the 'business end' of a ceramic calculation computer program.

 After supplying each of the above oxides from the indicated materials I juggled material amounts to achieve 5% roundoffs.
 This held all the oxide amounts fairly close to target (except that CaO is a little over the target).

 Below there is link to this recipe in the recipe area of this site.

 Now please remember, I am not promoting this recipe as the end-all of cone 6 functional base glazes.
 This one is part of a larger project centered on the G1214M recipe.
 I am promoting a way of thinking.
 Take this recipe, understand it, adjust it, make it work for you.
 For example: